Pimmz/Home-Energy-Saving-Store/README.md

 HOME ENERGY SAVING STORE

-The Home Energy Saving Store was designed to help and raise awareness of the many ways for people to save energy around their homes not only so they can reduce their bills but also for them to do their small but effective part at reducing pollution and greenhouse gases to help the environment.
+Welcome to the Home Energy Saving Store!
+The website was designed to help homeowners save energy,  reduce bills,  and combat pollution.
+Targeting all eco-conscious individuals, we offer practical solutions for sustainable living.
+Join us in our commitment to a greener future while also positioning our business as a leader in sustainability, attracting a loyal customer base and fostering long-term profitability.

 Here is a link to my project -[HOME ENERGY SAVING STORE](https://home-energy-saving-store-be6e9d82e03c.herokuapp.com)